-WordPress is both the world's most popular blogging platform and the widest used CMS.
-One of the reasons it's so popular is that it happily supports templating and plugins, making it highly flexible and customisable to suit different website needs.
+WordPress is both the world's most popular blogging platforms and the most widely used CMS.
+One of the reasons for its popularity, is that it happily supports templating and plugins, making it highly flexible and customisable to suit different website needs.

 That's the good news.
 The bad news is that sorting the wheat from the chaff can be a real challenge.
-So below we've chosen some of the best WordPress plugins to add functionality to your website.
-And as the icing on the cake, are all available free of charge!
+So check out our choice list of the best Wordpress plugins available below, to add functionality to your website.
+And the best part?
+They're all available for free!

 There are loads of different event plugins available for WordPress, but one of the best (and most popular) is The Events Calendar.
 This module extends the WordPress post types with a new Event class, allowing you to quickly create events and adding functionality such as the ability to render a list, calendar view, search events and integrate maps.
 If you're running a club or society, or designing a WordPress-powered website for a client that regularly runs events, this plugin will save you a huge amount of time.